Hazardous Mutation: Background

 After the release of Waste 'em All, Municipal Waste, whose name comes from a garbage truck, were deemed a "Party Thrash" band.
 In the Hazardous Mutation Bonus DVD the members of the band were asked where that came from.
 Ryan Waste responded, "We just party, and we just thrash.
 Someone else put that together".
 The band was also asked about how they are reminiscent of the 80's thrash scene, and what they think they bring to the scene that's new.
 The band responded stating that the bring "life" back to the scene with this new style.
 They "take what bands were doing in six minute songs and cramming them into two".

 Influences

 Each member of the band listed some of their influences on this album in the Hazardous Mutation Bonus DVD.
-In the interviews on the DVD Tony Foresta stated he was influenced by Caustic Christ, Baroness, D.R.I., and The Accüsed.
+In the interviews on the DVD Tony Foresta stated he was influenced by Caustic Christ, Baroness, Dirty Rotten Imbeciles, and the Accüsed.
 Ryan Waste was influenced by many underground bands such as Razor, Hallows Eve, Menacer and Whiplash.
-Dave Witte was influenced by Slayer and ACDC.
+Dave Witte was influenced by Slayer and AC/DC.
 Land Phil's influences come mostly from death metal, i.e. Cannibal Corpse, Obituary, and Deicide.
 Overall influences shared by the band include Exodus, Vio-lence, Forbidden, and Annihilation Time.